mongodb-ps/ce-docker-mongodb-enterprise/README.md

 - Based on Ubuntu `18.06` image
 - Automation Agent is installed

+Note the MongoDB here relies on Ops Manager to start.
+For now only 1 instance of MongoDB can be started.

 ## Configuration

 All configurations can be found in the following 3 files: